New Hire Resources

 During onboarding a Penn State Representative reviews the below list of information to be discussed and acknowledged so that new employees have a general understanding of the items listed.
 It is then your responsibility as a new hire to familiarize yourself with the details of each of the items by clicking on the links provided.
 Should you have any questions after reviewing the information, please contact Human Resources within your area.

-All Penn State employees are required to complete this online Reporting Child Abuse training.
+All new Penn State employees are required to complete this online Reporting Child Abuse training.
 Those who are working with minors, known as PA Mandated Reporters, must take the training prior to working with children and annually thereafter.
-Those who do not work with minors must take the training within the first 30 days of employment and every three years thereafter.
+Those who do not work with minors must take the training within the first 30 days of employment.
+To access this training, please visit lrn.psu.edu.

 This notice makes new hires aware that the University’s annual security and safety compliance document is available, it explains how to locate the report and outlines the contents of the document.

-Employees must self-disclose any arrests (being charged with a misdemeanor or felony) and convictions within seventy-to (72) hours after an arrest or conviction.
+Employees must self-disclose any arrests (being charged with a misdemeanor or felony) and convictions within seventy-two (72) hours after an arrest or conviction.

 This brochure from Penn State’s Affirmative Action Office discusses sexual harassment including defining the behavior, prevention, actions to stop the behavior and resources.